-719 File Wrapper
+719 File Wrapper [R-07.2015]

-719.01 Papers in File Wrapper [R-2]
+719.01 Papers in Image File Wrapper [R-11.2013]

 Papers that do not become a permanent part of the record should not be entered as a paper in the image file wrapper.
-No paper legally entered in the image file wrapper should ever be withdrawn or ** > expunged from the application file, especially a part of the original disclosure of the application, without special authority of the * > Director < .
-However, 37 CFR 1.59 provides that certain documents may be ** > expunged < if they were unintentionally submitted or contain proprietary information which has not been made public and is not important to a decision of patentability.
+No paper legally entered in the image file wrapper should ever be withdrawn or expunged from the application file, especially a part of the original disclosure of the application, without special authority of the Director.
+However, 37 CFR 1.59 provides that certain documents may be expunged if they were unintentionally submitted or contain proprietary information which has not been made public and is not important to a decision of patentability.
 See MPEP § 724.
-Certain oaths executed abroad may be returned but a copy is retained in the file.
-See MPEP § 604.04(a). > For Image File Wrapper (IFW) processing, see IFW Manual sections 3.3 and 3.4. <
+Form paragraph 7.214 may be used to notify applicant that papers in an application that has received a filing date ordinarily will not be returned.

 ¶ 7.214 Papers Not Returned, Pro Se